Dharma Practice Q&A

-- Buddhadharma is not an intellectualised sectarian belief system based on speculative presumption but the illumination of the universal law of nature based on the Buddha enlightened direct experiences of natural phenomena.
+- Buddhadharma is not an intellectualised sectarian belief system based on speculative presumption but the illumination of the universal law of nature based on the Buddhas' enlightened direct experiences of natural phenomena.

 - Buddhadharma is not based on faith alone but can be scrutinised and verified by all beings who can put it to the test and experience the ultimate truth for themselves.

-- Buddhadharma is timeless and the abiding truth it embodies remain unchanged across the three times of the past, present and future.
+- Buddhadharma is timeless and the abiding truth it embodies remains unchanged across the three times of the past, present and future.

-- Buddhadharma is a path of liberation that guarantee to fulfill the full potential of precious human birth leading one to become the heir of the Buddha and attain the ultimate state of peace and happiness,
+- Buddhadharma is a path of liberation that guarantees to fulfil the full potential of precious human birth leading one to become the heir of the Buddha and attain the ultimate state of peace and happiness,

 According to the commentary of Maitreya’s Uttaratantra Shastra (tek pa chen po gyü la mé ten chö) on buddha nature, Buddhadharma has the following qualities: